-- 1 Log in to the Sentinel Web interface as a user in the administrator role. - 2 Select Collection > Event Source Servers. - 3 In the Audit Server section, select the Strict option under Client authentication. - 4 Click Browse and browse to the trust store file (for example, my.keystore) - 5 Specify the password for the trust store file. - 6 Click Import. - 7 (Optional) Click Details to see more information about the trust store. - 8 (Optional) Click Reset to restore the previous settings. - 9 Click Save.
+- 1 Log in to the Sentinel Main interface as an administrator. - 2 Select Collection > Event Source Servers. - 3 In the Audit Server section, select the Strict option under Client authentication. - 4 Click Browse and browse to the trust store file (for example, my.keystore) - 5 Specify the password for the trust store file. - 6 Click Import. - 7 (Optional) Click Details to see more information about the trust store. - 8 (Optional) Click Reset to restore the previous settings. - 9 Click Save.